imohamme/NASAaccess/docs/nasaaccess_R.rst

                   Replace <uid> with your user name and <password> with your Earthdata Login password.

     #.
 Open your _netrc file by any text editor and remove the quotations before machine and after your password.
 The _netrc file should be without any quotation marks to get the curl working.
-The _netrc/.netrc file should be identical.
+The `_netrc` and `.netrc` files should be identical.

     #.
 Download the 'curl' with the right built for your machine from https://curl.haxx.se/.